Log in

 — J.D.
 Roth

-Most employers will deposit your paycheck in 2 or 3 different accounts if you login to your employee website at work and make those changes.
+Most employers will deposit your paycheck into different accounts if you login to your employee website at work and make those changes.

-Automating your savings and investing helps make things easy and ensures those important things get done.
+Automating your savings and investments makes things easier and makes sure these important things happen.

 5. The Double Down Investor